 Can I get car finance using universal credit as an income?

 As bad credit car finance experts we take benefits into consideration when reviewing your income.
 We will ask you to provide breakdown of your Universal Credit benefits and we will take this into consideration apart from housing benefits which we exclude as income.

 All circumstances are considered – Benefits, CCJs, defaults, arrears, self-employed – Whatever your circumstances we could help you.
 You can choose from a wide selection of quality used cars from our list of approved dealers throughout the UK.

-If you would like to speak to one of our agents please call us on 01925 693 114 or alternatively make an car finance application online and one of our agents will give you a call back.
+If you would like to speak to one of our agents please call us on 01925 696 373 or alternatively make a car finance application online, it takes less than 2 minutes!